MozeBaltyk/Rkub/README.md

 # Create RKE2 cluster on DO
 make infra

-# Adapt the extra-vars following your needs
+# Providers = KVM/DO/Azure, then Adapt the extra-vars following your needs
-cd ./test && ansible-playbook ./playbooks/install.yml -u root --private-key ./DO/infra/.key.private -e "stable=true" -e "airgap=false" -e "method=rpm" -e "cni=cilium"
+cd ./test/<providers> && ansible-playbook ./playbooks/install.yml -e "stable=true" -e "airgap=false" -e "method=rpm" -e "cni=cilium"

 # On your localhost or on first controller, checks
 kubecm ls